 Consulting with First Nations

-Proponents are encouraged to engage with First Nations as early as possible in the planning stages to build relationships and for information sharing purposes.
+Also, proponents are generally encouraged to engage with First Nations as early as possible in the planning stages to build relationships and for information sharing purposes that may support consultation processes.

-The following guidelines and procedure manuals are designed to assist government officials and proponents with meeting consultation obligations with First Nations.
+More information is available in the following guidelines and procedure manuals designed to assist government officials and proponents with meeting consultation obligations with First Nations.
+For further assistance, please contact the appropriate decision making agency.

 Engaging First Nations: Proponent Resources